thisiscapra/thisiscapra.com/source/blog/2015-01-10-rebuilding-capra.html.markdown

 ###Blogging

 Middleman has a [blogging extension](https://github.com/middleman/middleman-blog) available which is great, but coming from Wordpress we wanted something with a WYSIWYG editor and the ability to automatically add/edit blogposts without rebuilding the site manually every time and re-deploying it.
-Some research led me onto [Prose.io](http://prose.io/) which describes itself as
+Some research led me onto [Prose.io](http://prose.io/) which describes itself as...

-> 'Prose is a content editor for GitHub designed for managing websites.'
+> Prose is a content editor for GitHub designed for managing websites.

 Perfect, **BUT** it was designed for Github pages so how do I use this with Middleman?
 Luckily Prose has a seperate config file that can be used for just this case.